 Five Kezar Ponds Reserve

-The Reserve is a combination of 303 acres north of the Five Kezar Pond road and 10 acres south of the road (313 total).
-The 10 acres were bought in 1980 by 12 families on Back Pond and deeded to the Greater Lovell Land Trust (GLLT) in 1998.
-The 303 acres were acquired by the Greater Lovell Land Trust in 2006, 2010 and 2018 through the generosity of members and friends of the Five Kezar Ponds Watershed Association.
+Conserved between 1998 and 2018, the Five Kezar Ponds Reserve consists of 316 acres of forests, wetland, and shoreline at the headwaters of the Kezar River.
+The first 10 acres were bought in 1980 by 12 families on Back Pond and deeded to the Greater Lovell Land Trust (GLLT) in 1998.
+Another 306 acres were conserved in 2006, 2010 and 2018 through the generosity of members and friends of the Five Kezar Ponds Watershed Association.

 There are two trailheads and four trails on the property.

-• “Tom’s Path” is a 0.2 miles spur trail off the Mountain Trail, with several vantage points overlooking Middle Pond.
+Tomโs Path is a 0.2 miles spur trail off the Mountain Trail, with several vantage points overlooking Middle Pond.
+The trail is named in honor of Tom Henderson, who served as GLLTโs Executive Director for many years.

 Directions

-From Lovell, drive north on Route 5.
-Turn right on Old Waterford Road, which becomes Five Kezars Road.
+From the GLLT office at 208 Main Street in Lovell, drive north on Route 5 for about 1 mile.
+Turn right on Old Waterford Road, which will turn to dirt, and then becomes Five Kezars Road.
 After 7 miles turn left on Kezars Ridge Drive.
-(From Melby’s Market in North Waterford, turn onto Five Kezars Rd. directly opposite the store.
-At almost 2 miles turn right onto Kezars Ridge Drive, the last camp road before the pavement ends.)
 At 0.6 miles keep right onto 5 Kezar Ponds Road.
 Look for a GLLT sign on the right.
 This is the Mountain Trail.
-There is a second access 0.5 miles farther west on 5 Kezar Ponds Road for Ron’s Loop.
+There is a second access 0.5 miles farther west on 5 Kezar Ponds Road for Ronโs Loop.

 The Property